Integral modelling of weakly evaporating 3D liquid film with variable substrate heating: Conclusion

 Several extensions could naturally overcome these limitations.
-The velocity and temperature profiles used in the model formulation can be adjusted to reflect changes in the flow structure as the film approaches dry-out conditions via an asymptotic analysis.
-Furthermore, under intense evaporation conditions, the model can be coupled with a DNS solver for the gas phase to explicitly account for shear stresses and variations in the vapour-phase equilibrium state.
+The velocity and temperature profiles used in the model formulation can be adjusted to account for changes in the flow structure as the film approaches dry-out conditions via an asymptotic analysis.
+Furthermore, under intense evaporation conditions, the simplified linear relation for the mass flux can be replaced by the solution of the Boltzmann-equation Moment Method Model, which requires solving the continuity, momentum, and energy equations across the Knudsen layer in the vicinity of the free surface.